tym-network/tymdependencyloader/README.md

-Tym Script Loader
+Tym Dependency Loader
 ========================

-This JS Vanilla script is designed to load other JS scripts by handling dependencies.
-It lets you load an JS file only once one or a couple of other scripts are loaded.
+This JS Vanilla script is designed to load dependencies by creating "batch" of files to load.
+It lets you load a JS/CSS/Image file only once one or a couple of other files are loaded.

 1) How to use
 ----------------------------------